Arton Zekaj: International career

-Youth

 Serbia

-Zekaj was a member of Serbia U15 from 2014 until 2016, when he was promoted to Serbia U16.
-In 2017, he became part of Serbia U17 and in some matches played with the Serbia national youth teams was squad captain.
+Zekaj has been part of Serbia at youth international level, respectively has been part of the U15, U16 and U17 teams, where he has been the team captain in several matches played.
+Zekaj was a member of the U15 team from 2014 to 2016, when he was promoted to the U16 team, with whom he won third place in the 2016 Viktor Bannikov Memorial Tournament, where he led the team as captain in the final match against Latvia.

 Kosovo

 On 3 April 2017, Zekaj visited Pristina together with his father, a consultant and a representative of Partizan and met with the leaders of the Football Federation of Kosovo.
 The meeting was held to clarify procedures to enable him to play for Kosovo national team.

 Under-21

 On 27 April 2019, The Football Federation of Kosovo confirmed through a communiqué that Zekaj is obtained with the Kosovan passport and is ready to play for Kosovo national under-21 team in the next 2021 UEFA European Under-21 Championship qualification matches in September 2019.

 Zekaj was planned to be called up from Kosovo U21 in June 2019 for 2021 UEFA European Under-21 Championship qualification matches against Andorra U21 and Turkey U21, but due to injury, could not be part of the national team.

 On 2 September 2019, he received a call-up from Kosovo U21 for the 2021 UEFA European Under-21 Championship qualification match against England U21 and made his debut after being named in the starting line-up.